BenjaminEllett/Generator/Documentation/CommandLineAppUsage.md

      If this command is specified, a new password is generated using only numbers.
 This type of passwords is typically called a PIN.
-PINs should only be used on devices which limit the number of attempts.  iPhone lock screens, smart cards and USB security keys are examples are things which limit the number of PIN guesses.
+PINs should only be used on devices which limit the number of attempts.  iPhone lock screens, smart cards and USB security keys are examples of things which limit the number of PIN guesses.
 PINs should never be used for web sites, computers or any password for a remote device.
 Note that Windows has PINs and passwords.
 On Windows, passwords should be complex (have